spray/sbt-revolver/README.md

     Revolver.reColors := Seq("blue", "green", "magenta")

-There are predefined color schemes to use with `reColors`: `Revolver.NoColors`, `Revolver.basicColors`, `Revolver.basicColorsAndUnderlined`.
+There are predefined color schemes to use with `reColors`: `Revolver.noColors`, `Revolver.basicColors`, `Revolver.basicColorsAndUnderlined`.

 ## License